 The 1928 $1000 Gold Certificate is unique looking because there is a large empty space on the front right side of the bill.
 Some people may think of it as a misprint but its actually the standard design.

-These bills are very rare.
-The government printed 84,000 but there are most likely only a few hundred in existence today.
+The government printed 28,800 gold certificates but there are most likely only a few hundred in existence today.
 There are no varieties or star notes so condition is the only valuation factor.
-In circulated condition you can buy them for under $10,000.
-The price would increase significantly for bills in uncirculated condition.

 1928 $1000 Federal Reserve Note

 A little over 1.1 million 1928 $1000 Federal Reserve notes were printed and there are estimated to be about 68,000 still in existence today.
 So this is a relatively common one-thousand dollar bill.
 All 12 federal reserve banks issued this note.
-The Boston district is the most rare and valuable.
+Notes issued from the Federal Reserve Bank of Boston are much more valuable.

 1934 1000 Dollar Federal Reserve Note

 The $1000 dollar bill can be quite valuable.
-If you own one then it's important to do your research and find out if you have a rare variety or not.
-We at Silver Recyclers are part-time buyers of rare currency.
-If you are interested in selling then you can contact us here.
+If you have one then it's important to do your research and find out if you have a rare variety or not.
+Rare varieties can be quite valuable.